CartoDB/carto-vl-training/training-v2/01-getting-started.md

     * The first function parameter defines a layer's name.
 You can use whatever name you'd like, here we're using `'layer'`
     * The second parameter is always the name of the source `const` you defined previously, and the third parameter is always the name of the Viz object `const`.

+### Add the Layer to the Map

-8. Add the layer to the map object:
+12. Add the layer to the map object this way:

     `layer.addTo(map);`